rutrivedi/eds-masterclass-rt/docs/migration-exercise.md

 # Advanced Topics Hands-on Exercise

 This is a hands-on exercise.
-You will be migrating some content from https://deno.com over to Edge Delivery on DA and setting up some additional things.
+You will be migrating some content from https://deno.com over to Edge Delivery on DA, doing some light coding and updating some configurations via the Admin API.

 ## Prerequisites
 As a pre-requisite to Masterclass, you should already have an org and a site up and running after having gone through the [Getting Started tutorial](https://www.aem.live/developer/tutorial).
 Lets expand on that now to: